fineanmol/plant-tree/README.md

-🌳 Updated on Tue, 23 Dec 2025 08:25:22 GMT
+🎍 Updated on Wed, 24 Dec 2025 18:09:58 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."